Smoking to be ‘cool’

-Peer pressure, curiosity and wanting to “look cool” were the main reasons young people sucking on cigarettes outside False Bay College gave as reasons for starting to smoke.
+Peer pressure, curiosity and wanting to “look cool” were the main reasons young people were sucking on cigarettes outside False Bay College gave as reasons for starting to smoke.

 Monique* started smoking three years ago as a 16-year-old schoolgirl because her cousin smoked, and she now spends around R200 a week on cigarettes.